MoAngwenyi/PortfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 Insights and recommendations are provided on the following key areas:

-1️⃣ What is the overall financial health of GlowSkin’s e-commerce business?
-- What are the total sales, refunds?
+1️⃣ How many customers and total sales have we generated so far?
-- What is the relationship between Total Sales?
+- What is the average order cost across all customers?

-2️⃣ How are customer payments progressing across Paid, Refunded, and Pending statuses?
-- What percentage of orders are successfully paid?
+- What percentage of total orders end up refunded vs. paid or pending?
-- How significant are refund and pending orders in relation to total sales volume?
-- What is the monetary impact of refunds on overall revenue?

-3️⃣ Which products are contributing most to sales volume and costs?
-- Which products have the highest order quantities?
+- Which products drive the highest order costs overall?
-- Which products are driving the highest Sales?

-4️⃣ Which digital sales channels are driving orders and revenue?
-- What is the distribution of sales across Online Store, Mobile App, Instagram, and Facebook Shop?
+- Which sales channel (Online Store, Mobile App, Instagram, Facebook Shop) contributes the most orders?
-- Is any channel performing significantly better or worse in terms of orders or revenue?
-- Are refunds more prevalent in certain channels?

-5️⃣ How are sales and operational costs trending over time?
-- Are there monthly or daily patterns in order volumes?
+- How much net sales do we retain after accounting for refunds?

+2️⃣ How does refund loss vary by day across different sales channels?
+- What is the month-over-month trend in sales and refunds?
+Are refunds decreasing or increasing?
-- Which months had the highest operational costs (COGS)?
+- Which channel generates the highest sales revenue?
-- Are there visible sales spikes during certain periods (e.g., month-end promotions)?

-6️⃣ What is the current state of product inventory?
-- Which products are overstocked, and which are at risk of stock-outs?
+- Which products are ordered the most in terms of volume?
+- How do refunds affect net sales sustainability across months?
+- Are some sales channels more prone to refunds than others?

-- What is the current inventory distribution across product types (e.g., Night Creams, Serums, Moisturizers)?
+3️⃣ What is our current total inventory and its total cost?
-- How aligned is inventory with sales demand?
+- How quickly is inventory turning over (turnover rate)?
+- How many days of inventory do we currently have on hand (DOH)?
+- Which products have the highest inventory costs, and which have the lowest?
+- Which products make up the bulk of inventory units in stock?
+- Is there a risk of stockouts (low inventory items like Glow Moisturizer), and should we prioritize replenishment?

 I used Google Sheets and Power Query to clean the data.
 I created new measure columns using Power BI.